 Telephone: (877) 494-1569

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PlusFour would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against PlusFour generally indicate a tendency toward inconsistent and inaccurate documentation and non-responsive customer service.
 In June 2017, a complainant indicated that he was contacted by PlusFour for a debt he did not recognize.
 The complainant allegedly received an electronic form of the billing statement from PlusFour, but the only accurate portion of the statement was his name, which was only similar to his.
 He commented that PlusFour needs to be more efficient and professional.